RitaBasbous/hstrader_ichimoku_cloud_indicator/README.md

 5. **Chikou Span (Lagging Span):**
    - **Calculation:** It simply shifts the current closing price back by 26 periods.
    - **Purpose:** This line helps confirm trends and can signal potential buy or sell opportunities.

-## Conclusion

-The Ichimoku Cloud is a powerful tool for technical analysis, offering traders a multi-dimensional view of the market.
-Its ability to provide insights into trend direction, momentum, and key support/resistance levels makes it an invaluable indicator for both novice and experienced traders.